BunmiOlakanmi/pandas-challenge/README.md

   - Total Purchase Value

 ***Observable Trends Based on the Data***
-  - 1. There are more male players (484) than female players (81).
+  - 1. There are more male players (484 players) than female players (81 players).
   - 2. Most players fall within the age range 20-24 (258 players).
-  - 3.
+  - 3. The most profitable game item is "Final Critic"	with a purchase count of 13 and total purchase value of	$59.99